 Catalysts attract heavy metals, implying that they undergo chemical changes and become hazardous, but they do not undergo permanent changes except in sensitive stages of refining like the catalytic reformer unit and the isomerization unit if not properly managed.
 Even when the spent catalyst becomes extremely contaminated and thus permanently altered, metal oxides (Mo, C, Ni, and Co) can still be extracted from it.
 Hence, when spent catalysts from the refinery process are recycled, the primary goal is to extract heavy metals that can be used by Steel company and other extracts that can be used by abrasive and ceramic Industries.
 The primary goal doesn’t usually involve recovering the spent catalyst because there is a possibility that permanent damage has been done to the spent catalyst, and therefore it won’t be as effective if recovered.

-As your expertise lies in refining crude material, so does our expertise lie in refining your spent catalyst.
+As your expertise lies in refining crude waste, so does our expertise lie in refining your spent catalyst.
+At RTS, together with our recycling factory, HongJing Resource Co., Ltd. we deploy the best environmentally sustainable method of recycling hazardous wastes.
 You do not have to worry about running into loss by paying huge prices for hazardous waste management either.
-We pay you to manage your spent catalyst for you.
+At RTS, we pay you to manage your spent catalyst for you.
 Yes, that’s right, we buy your spent catalyst from you.
-Our goal is to see a landfill-free world.
+Our goal is to see a landfill free world.

 You do not have to worry about any of the processes, from picking up the waste either by road, rail, or sea to adhering to every waste regulation authority including transboundary regulations.
 We’ve been doing this for 15 years.
 You can trust us to implement the best environmentally friendly practice in managing your spent catalyst.